“That is correct,” I replied. “The Bonaire trip contest I won only provided one plane ticket.”

 At 4am, I arrived at the airport and took off.
 (Note: Flying is mighty easy without one’s children vomiting hither and thither, as mine had for the bulk of our California wedding journey the week before.)

 I arrived at last, travel-stinky and euphoric, to the Harbour Village Bonaire resort.
-(See the resort’s glowing TripAdvisor reviews and search price deals here — an affiliate link that supports this site at no cost to you).
+(Use this affiliate link to see the resort’s glowing TripAdvisor reviews and search price deals here — this provides a small commission upon purchase at no extra cost to you).

 Though the hotel’s famed private beach beckons couples, oooh was it ever sweet for this solo, exhausted double mama and middle school teacher to be there!

 At first I was confused.
 Weren’t there diapers to be changed?
 Papers to grade?
 A meal to make, or spills from lunch to wipe down?